The Impact Of Binge Eating Disorder On Mental Health

 That cycle of binge eating, anger, guilt, regret, shame, depression, recovering, and repeating it, puts your mind and your body through a lot.
 So if you are dealing with anything else, it can be much more difficult to cope with.

-It can be tiring.
-It can be traumatising.
-It can have a lasting impact.
+It can be tiring, traumatising and have a lasting impact.

 Treatment And Help For Binge Eating Disorder

-Pretty much every recommended treatment for binge eating disorder involves addressing the mental health side, and therapy and counselling are the most common recommendations.
+Pretty much every recommended treatment for binge eating disorder involves addressing the mental health side.
+Therapy and counselling are the most common recommendations.

 If you are dealing with binge eating disorder, any eating disorder, or any mental health condition to be honest, please do get help if you can.